Possible indices for the Galois image of elliptic curves over Q: Introduction

-In \S\ref{P:theoretic work}, we prove a version of Theorem~\ref{T:main ineffective} with $\calI$ replaced by another set $\scrI$ is defined in terms of the congruence subgroups of $\SL_2(\ZZ)$ with genus $0$ or $1$.
-We use Faltings' theorem to deal with rational points of several modular curves with genus at least $2$.
+In \S\ref{P:theoretic work}, we prove a version of Theorem~\ref{T:main ineffective} with $\calI$ replaced by another finite set $\scrI$ that is defined in terms of the congruence subgroups of $\SL_2(\ZZ)$ with genus $0$ or $1$.
+Here we use Faltings' theorem to deal with rational points of several modular curves with genus at least $2$.

-In \S\ref{S:index}, we describe how to compute the set $\scrI$; we find that it agrees with our set $\calI$.
+In \S\ref{S:index}, we describe how to compute the set $\scrI$; it agrees with our set $\calI$.
 Here, and throughout the paper, we avoid computing models for modular curves.
 For a genus $0$ modular curve, we use the Hasse principle to determine whether it is isomorphic to $\PP^1_\QQ$.
 We compute the Jacobian of genus $1$ modular curves, up to isogeny, by counting their $\FF_p$-points via the moduli interpretation.
 We also make use of the classification of genus $0$ and $1$ congruence subgroups due to Cummin and Pauli.

 Finally, in \S\ref{S:proofs} we complete the proofs of Theorems~\ref{T:main ineffective}, \ref{T:index Q} and \ref{T:Jn}.